alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 In reality the propulsion system would probably work just as well, while the structure might need some reinforcing.
 Let us suppose a 21% overall increase;
-Weight would presumably only go up from 148 g to 179 g, while buoyancy would increase from 137 to 182 g.
+weight would presumably only go up from 148 g to 179 g, while buoyancy would increase from 137 to 182 g.
 We would magically gain 45 grams of buoyancy, and be within budget!